FilOzone/filecoin-services-payments/tools/README.md

 - `RPC_URL` - The RPC URL for the network.
 For Calibration Testnet (314159) and Mainnet (314), a default is set if not provided.
 For devnet or any custom CHAIN_ID, you must set `RPC_URL` explicitly.
 - `KEYSTORE` - Path to the keystore file
 - `PASSWORD` - Password for the keystore
-- `IMPLEMENTATION_PATH` - Path to the implementation contract (e.g., "src/Payments.sol:Payments")
+- `PAYMENTS_PATH` - Path to the implementation contract (e.g., "src/Payments.sol:Payments")

 ### Make Targets